hotwax/oms-documentation/analytics/reports/orders.md

 **Grouping Data**: The query implicitly groups records based on filtering criteria to focus solely on transactions with failed expense exports.

+**Calculating Subsidiary**: In this report, "subsidiary" is the division responsible for each transaction, based on the facility's external ID.
+Facility ID "376" maps to subsidiary "5," while all others map to subsidiary "1."
+This helps in financial tracking, operational management, and regulatory compliance.
-**Calculating Subsidiary**: A conditional statement determines the subsidiary based on the facility's external ID, adding context to the order data.
+A conditional statement determines the subsidiary based on the facility's external ID, adding context to the order data.

 ## Duplicate Order